Happern/EventMapping/Notes.md

 	- Is this going to be fixed or changing (ie with zoom level)
 		- all events in istanbul first
 		- then events will be filtered out by location
-- Query *event*s by places
+- Query 'events' by places
 	- Syntax: https://graph.facebook.com/[version]/ids[idArray]&access_token=[access token]&fields=[fields].since([since]).until([until])
 	- With place and start/end times
 	- How are we going to set the times?
 		- initially 1 week, then sometime in the coming month as the user uses the filter
 		- no past events for now
-- Extract event description, venue, time,
+- Extract event description, venue, time

 ### What Do I Need ###
 - Access token